kevinfengcs88/nvim/README.md

 ```
 and then logout of Ubuntu to change the desktop manager

-## List of tools
+## List of dependencies/tools
-Below is a list of tools that I've installed on my Ubuntu OS, apart from Neovim (this will be used as a reference for my dotfiles repo).
+Below is a list of dependencies/tools for my Neovim config and overall workflow.
+Everything prior to the demarcation line is used prior to my configuration of i3wm (which breaks many things by default).
 - [Gnome Shell Extension Prefs](https://www.omgubuntu.co.uk/2017/02/hidden-gnome-shell-extensions-prefs-app)
 - [Variety](https://github.com/varietywalls/variety)

-## List of dependencies
-Below is a list of dependencies/tools for my Neovim config and overall workflow
 - `wl-clipboard`
 - `ripgrep`
 - `deno`